vbenjs/vite-plugin-mock/README.md

 import { UserConfigExport, ConfigEnv } from 'vite'

 export default ({ command }: ConfigEnv): UserConfigExport => {
-  // According to the project configuration.
-Can be configured in the .env file let prodMock = true return {
+  return {
     plugins: [
       viteMockServe({
         mockPath: 'mock',
-        localEnabled: command === 'serve',
-        prodEnabled: command !== 'serve' && prodMock,
-        injectCode: `
-          import { setupProdMockServer } from './mockProdServer';
-          setupProdMockServer();
-        `,
+        // According to the project configuration.
+Can be configured in the .env file
+        enable: true,
       }),
     ],
   }